-[54] AUTOMO BILE [56] References Cited PUBLICATIONS [75] Inventor: Giorgetto Giugiaro, Turin, Italy Road & Track, 3/73, p.
-50, Lamborghini P250 Uracc top right side of page. ю, [73] Assignee: Delorean Motor Company Primary Examiner-James M. Gandy Attorney, Agent, or Firm-David A. Maxon [57] CLAIM [] Term: 14 Years The ornamental design for an automobile, as shown as described. nd DESCRIPTION [21] Appl.
-No.: 273,091 FIG. 1 is a front perspective view of an automobishowing my new design; FIG. 2 is a rear perspective view thereof; ile [22] [52] [58] Jun.
-12, 1981 D12/91 arch D12/91, 92; 296/185 FIG. 3 is a front elevational view thereof; and FIG. 4 is a rear elevational view thereof.
-The side opposite to that shown in FIGS. 1 and 2 of the drawing is substantially a mirror image thereof. he

-Tiq4.

-A. SUBJECT MATTER 7
+[56] References Cited PUBLICATIONS

+Road & Track, 3/73, p.
+50, Lamborghini P250 Uracco, top right side of page.

+Primary Examiner-James M. Gandy Attorney, Agent, or Firm-David A. Maxon orney, Agent, or Pirm-David A. Maxo

+[57] CLAIM

+The ornamental design for an automobile, as shown and described.

+DESCRIPTION

+FIG. 1 is a front perspective view of an automobile showing my new design;

+FIG. 2 is a rear perspective view thereof;

+FIG. 3 is a front elevational view thereof; and

+FIG. 4 is a rear elevational view thereof.

+The side opposite to that shown in FIGS. 1 and 2 of the drawing is substantially a mirror image thereof.

 Consider, for example, infringement.
-Utility patent uses peripheral claiming by characteristic.
-To compare an accused product to a claim, one proceeds element by element, checking whether the product contains a feature literally described by that claim element.
+To compare a utility-patent claim to an accused product, one proceeds element by element, checking whether the product contains a feature literally described by that claim element.
 But this method doesn't work for design patents.
-A drawing is a central claim by exemplar.
-It does not come broken down into a discrete list of elements; there is no claim language to construe.
-It is simply a design, complete itself, unitary, and indivisible.
+A drawing does not come broken down into a discrete list of elements; there is no claim language to construe.
+It is simply a design, complete in itself, unitary, and indivisible.